 Putting in the time

 With martial arts, you do not have to put in epic sessions all of the time.
-Sometimes, getting back to the basics is what can help improve you.
-This can include ensuring you come back to fighting stance after each technique, keeping your guard up and slowing down the moves so you can concentrate on the mechanics.
+Sometimes, simply getting back to the basics is what you need.
+This can include ensuring you come back to fighting stance after each technique, keeping your guard up, chambering and recoiling your kicks, or having proper position with your groundwork.
+Slowing down the moves so you can concentrate on the mechanics.
 This may not necessarily be exciting, but a lot of the value lies in being engaged in each session.
-You must learn to embrace the process.
+You must learn to embrace the process, no matter how tedious it may seem at the time.
+There will come a time later on when you will be glad you put in the “small efforts”.

 Make training work for you